L'Aventurier (song): Conception

-«At the time, we were in the middle of the trip Rambo, the invincible heroes ...
+"At the time, we were in the middle of the trip Rambo, the invincible heroes ...
 I went to search the library that I had brought back from Belgium, I found Bob Morane with incredible titles, which matched the music very well.
-So I stole all the titles of all the books that Henri Vernes had written, I moved them, relocated, to recompose a story.
+So I stole all the titles of all the books that Henri Vernes had written, I moved them, relocated, to recompose a story."

-Indeed, the lyrics of the song relate to several titles of Bob Morane novels: La Vallée infernale, the first of the series mentioned soon the beginning of L'Aventurier ("Égaré dans la vallée infernale "), "L'Ombre jaune " ("A la recherche de l'Ombre Jaune ") "La marque de Kali " ("Le bandit s'appelle Mister Kali Jones "),"Trafic aux Caraïbes " ("Stop au trafic des Caraïbes "), "Le Sultan de Jarawak " ("Prisonnière du Sultan de Jarawak "), "Terreur à la Manicouagan " ("En pleine terreur à Manicouagan "), "Le Mystérieux Docteur Xhatan " ("L'otage des guerriers du Doc Xhatan ") ...
-Some terms, on the other hand, fall under the pure imagination of Nicola Sirkis, as "Operation Nadawieb".
+The lyrics of the song relate to several titles of Bob Morane novels: La Vallée infernale (In the lyric "Égaré dans la vallée infernale"), "L'Ombre jaune" (In "A la recherche de l'Ombre Jaune") "La marque de Kali" (In "Le bandit s'appelle Mister Kali Jones"), "Trafic aux Caraïbes" (In "Stop au trafic des Caraïbes "), et cetera.
+Some terms, on the other hand, fall under the pure imagination of Nicola Sirkis, such as "Opération Nadawieb" (In "Escale dans l'opération Nadawieb").
 Some of the novels mentioned by Henri Vernes belonged to the library he had built up when he lived in Uccle, in Belgium, until he was 15 years old.